 We’ve all been there: Exhausted, in need of a vacation or trip away.
 “Just get me on the next plane out of town, I don’t care where it is, so long as it’s cheap.”
+We've got just the tool for you.

 Google Flights is the best travel search engine out there to find the cheapest flights to anywhere, and it’s here to help.
 It has a little-known feature called Google Flights Explore that can help you find the cheapest ticket possible.
 You can narrow things down to stay in the U.S., head to Europe, or wherever you want to go.